Kelroy: Plot

 Mr. Walsingham, who had been made to believe that Lucy has a fortune, now knows better and tells Mrs. Hammond that he will ask back for the money Mrs. Hammond has borrowed from him over the last months ($900) if she does not agree to let Kelroy see Emily.
 Mrs. Hammond is in no position to return the money and reluctantly agrees.
-The two are engaged, but not married before Kelroy leaves for India.
+The two are engaged but not married before Kelroy leaves for India.

 After Lucy and Mr. Walsingham leave for England, Mrs. Hammond's house burns down, and she wins the lottery, which allows the pretext and the means to move to the country (to preserve the money she has left).
 Emily there meets a rich suitor, Dunlevy.
 This man is perfectly nice, but Emily still loves Kelroy most and resists Dunlevy's advances.

 Only after she receives a letter from Kelroy in which he releases her from the engagement does Emily (deeply grieving) agree to marry Dunlevy.
 The marriage goes well for six months despite the death of Mrs. Hammond.
 Then Emily finds some letters her mother had hidden in a writing desk: One of the letters is an exact copy of the one she received from “Kelroy,” and seeing another written to Kelroy in her name, she realizes what her mother (in collusion with Marney) did.
 Unable to recover from this shock, she dies soon.

-Kelroy of course received a similar letter and has tried to forget about Emily.
+Kelroy received a similar letter and has tried to forget about Emily.
 After hearing that both Emily and Mrs. Hammond have died, he returns to the United States.
 There, Helen (Emily's best friend) sends Kelroy the packet of letters to prove to him that Emily never quit loving him.
 The shock of this discovery so affects Kelroy that he borders on the edge of insanity.
 He decides to begin traveling again, and the ship he sails on sinks into the ocean three weeks after his departure.